bykristea/webapi-ii-challenge/README.md

 - If the request body is missing the `title` or `contents` property:

-  - cancel the request.
+ XX - cancel the request.
   - respond with HTTP status code `400` (Bad Request).
   - return the following JSON response: `{ errorMessage: "Please provide title and contents for the post." }`.

-- If the information about the _post_ is valid:
+XX- If the information about the _post_ is valid:

   - save the new _post_ the the database.
   - return HTTP status code `201` (Created).
   - return the newly created _post_.

-- If there's an error while saving the _post_:
+XX- If there's an error while saving the _post_:
   - cancel the request.
   - respond with HTTP status code `500` (Server Error).
   - return the following JSON object: `{ error: "There was an error while saving the post to the database" }`.

 When the client makes a `GET` request to `/api/posts`:

-- If there's an error in retrieving the _posts_ from the database:
+XX- If there's an error in retrieving the _posts_ from the database:
   - cancel the request.
   - respond with HTTP status code `500`.
   - return the following JSON object: `{ error: "The posts information could not be retrieved." }`.

 When the client makes a `GET` request to `/api/posts/:id`:

-- If the _post_ with the specified `id` is not found:
+XX- If the _post_ with the specified `id` is not found:

   - return HTTP status code `404` (Not Found).
   - return the following JSON object: `{ message: "The post with the specified ID does not exist." }`.